PopulateTools/decidim-module-extra_user_fields/docs/create_new_field.md

 self.minimum_age = extended_data[:minimum_age]
 #EndBlock
 ```

+3. Create custom validation for your new attribute

 Then create a method to toggle attribute in form in function of admin choices
 ```